 Wall Street as Landlord

-Wall Street’s $60 billion real estate purchases have altered housing markets all over the United States.
-(NYT Story) The total funding for the Housing Choice Voucher program (Section 8) was a third of that at $20.292 billion in FY 2017.
-As in the 2008 recession, the malfunction is not paying attention to the possibility that former housing policies put equity in ordinary families’ lives through homeownership have disappeared just as the public might have been ready to recognize the inequity built into the system since 1950 could be corrected for the damage to families of color.
+Wall Street’s $60 billion [? net worth of Bill Gates, 2011] real estate purchases have altered housing markets throughout the United States.
+(NYT Story) The total funding for the Housing Choice Voucher program (Section 8) was a third of that at $20.292 billion [? cost of 2005 Hurricane Wilma] in FY 2017.
+As in the 2008 recession, the malfunction is not paying attention to the possibility that former housing policies that put equity in ordinary families’ lives through homeownership have disappeared just as the public might have been ready to recognize the inequity built into the system since 1950 could be corrected for the damage to families of color.

 New York City’s real estate market includes some of the most high-profile properties in the world.
-Unfortunately, it is also one of the most expensive in which to invest.
-This wrinkle in a hot market is smooth with the invention of publicly traded real estate investment trusts (REITs).
+Unfortunately, it is also one of the most expensive investments.
+This wrinkle is the invention of publicly traded real estate investment trusts (REITs).

 These outfits are companies that invest directly in real estate through properties or mortgages.
 The Internal Revenue Service requires REITs to pay taxable profits in dividends to shareholders.
 Companies with REIT status do not pay corporate income tax.
-It has developed adjudicative services with support systems that recognize the rights of residents as renters.
+It has developed adjudicative services with support systems recognizing residents’ rights as renters.
 Investopedia’s description of Investing In New York City REITs is recommended reading.

-The affordability of housing is built entirely on Wall Street’s finance and banking industries’ desire to sustain both low (for them) and high-interest rates (for everyone else).
+Housing affordability is built entirely on Wall Street’s finance and banking industries’ desire to sustain low (for them) and higher interest rates (for everyone else).
 Since 1967, or just over fifty years, the rate is based on the CPI alone, the trend toward high and almost 675%.